credativ/icingaweb2-module-azure/doc/05-FieldsQueried.md

 unique.
 The 'location' field is the location returned from Azure and contains the Azure region the object is located in.

-The 'provider' field is just a static string derived from the API URL query to give a reference to the main API call that was used and to provide the IcingaWeb2 Director user with something to group results.
+The 'type' field is just a static string derived from the API query to give a reference to the main API call that was used and to provide the IcingaWeb2 Director user with something to group results.